When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Discussion

 \paragraph{Do similarly retrained models learn similar representations?} This has been extensively explored in empirical studies~\citep{kornblith2019similarity, roeder2021linear, moschella2023relative, somepalli2022can, reizinger2025crossentropy, li2015convergent, wang2018towards}.
-While retraining with a different seed can result in different likelihoods, we show that even models with near-zero KL divergence can have dissimilar internal representations.
-This can arise when most output labels have negligible probability---for example, an image might be confidently classified as a ``cat'' or ``dog'', with all other classes (e.g., ``spaceship'', ``chair'') having near-zero likelihood; and in language modeling, often only few next-tokens are plausible.
-Such cases allow large representational differences despite similar likelihoods, as shown in~\cref{sec:permutations_trained_models}.
-This suggests that similar performance alone is insufficient to ensure representational similarity, though higher network capacity may help, see \cref{sec:wider_networks_more_similar} and~\cite{roeder2021linear, somepalli2022can}.
+Retraining with a different seed can result in different likelihoods, and we show that even models with near-zero KL divergence can have dissimilar internal representations.
+While the existence of constructions such as the one in~\cref{theorem:small_KL_dissimilar_reps} does not imply that a model will learn them during training, we find it interesting that a mechanism resembling our construction actually emerged in our CIFAR-10 experiments~(\cref{sec:permutations_trained_models}), where we observe large representational dissimilarity despite close distributions in terms of KL divergence.
+Such dissimilarity can arise when most output labels have negligible probability---for example, an image might be confidently classified as a ``cat'' or ``dog'', with all other classes (e.g., ``spaceship'', ``chair'') having near-zero probabilities; and in language modeling, often only few next-tokens are plausible.
+Overall, these observations suggest that similar performance alone is insufficient to ensure representational similarity, though higher network capacity may help, see \cref{sec:wider_networks_more_similar} and~\cite{roeder2021linear, somepalli2022can}.